 There is an absolute ton of copywriting resources out there, so much so that it’s hard not to get overwhelmed.
 That’s why I wanted to put together a more concise list of what I think are some of the best copywriting books for beginners.

-All in all, copywriting is definitely a skill worth learning, so I recommend picking up one or two of these books and continue learning while you grow your business.
+All in all, copywriting is definitely a skill worth learning, so I recommend picking up one or two of these books and continuing learning while you grow your business.

 Please be aware that we may receive commissions when you click our links and make purchases, at no extra cost to you.
 However, this does not impact our comparisons and reviews.
 We try our best to keep things fair and balanced, in order to help you make the best choice for you.